-Healthcare is Canada’s largest service industry, and the fourth largest among all industries in Canada.
-It’s an ever-evolving landscape made up by a number of different companies that provide medical services, manufacture medical equipment or drugs, provide medical insurance, or otherwise facilitate the provision of healthcare to patients.
+Healthcare is Canada’s largest service industry.
+Its ever-evolving landscape is made up of a number of different sectors that provide medical services, manufacture medical equipment and drugs, provide medical insurance or otherwise facilitate the provision of healthcare to patients.

-Healthcare workers face a wide range of hazards on the job, ranging anywhere from sharps injuries to exposure to hazardous chemicals and drugs, physical violence, and so much more.
+Healthcare workers face a wide range of hazards on the job including exposure to hazardous chemicals and drugs, physical violence and more.

-Employers have a duty to carefully evaluate the potential for employees to be exposed to these hazards and ensure that they’ve put an effective control plan in place.
+Employers have a duty to carefully evaluate the potential for employees to be exposed to these hazards and ensure that they’ve put an effective control plan into place.